jjadeb/UBCSalary/README.md

 # Visualizing UBC Salaries Split by Gender

-The aim of this project is to create an exploratory analysis of The University of British Columbia (UBC) faculty salaries based on guessed gender.
+The aim of this project is to create an exploratory analysis of The University of British Columbia (UBC) staff salaries based on guessed gender.
 A secondary goal is to make sure my analysis is reproducible and auditable.

 The project involves several steps: gathering and cleaning salary data, making staff gender predictions using large babyname datasets, using a machine learning model to guess remaining genders, and visualizing the cleaned data.